Bartlesville Radio » News » One Dead in an Industrial Accident in Dewey

 A man died in Dewey early on Thursday morning during an industrial accident at Bison Materials.

-The incident happened after 7 a.m where a man in his 30s was trapped and then died.
+The incident happened after 7 a.m where a man was trapped and then died.

 The man was in his 30s.
 Emergency personnel from Bartlesville and Dewey fire responded to the scene.